Jim Edwards (political activist): Career

-James Henry Edwards (19 February 1892 - 29 March 1952) was a New Zealand socialist, communist, political activist and salesman.
-He was born in London, England on 19 February 1892.
-He unsuccessfully contested the electorate in the for the Communist Party of New Zealand (CPNZ); of the three candidates, he finished last.
+Edwards unsuccessfully contested the electorate in the for the Communist Party of New Zealand (CPNZ); of the three candidates, he finished last.
 At the 1935 local-body elections he was one of three CPNZ candidates for the Auckland City Council.
 He was unsuccessful, polling only 13.6% but was the highest polling CPNZ candidate.

+Death

+Edwards died on 29 March 1952, at the age of 60.
+He was buried at Purewa Cemetery.